michelzanini/appglu-androidsdk/appglu-android-sample/README.md

-Appglu Android Sample
+AppGlu Android Sample
 =====================

-An Android sample project to illustrate how to use Appglu Android SDK.
+An Android sample project to illustrate how to use AppGlu Android SDK.